RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 ## Parse the database dumps

-The database dumps are in `tar.gz` format.
-We can use [tar](https://crates.io/crates/tar) to extract the files.
-Then we can use [csv](https://crates.io/crates/csv) to parse the CSV files.
+The database dumps are provided in `tar.gz` format, which we can extract using [tar](https://crates.io/crates/tar) crate.
+Once the files are extracted, we can use [csv](https://crates.io/crates/csv) crate to parse the CSV files.

 ```rust
 const MAX_CRATE_SIZE: usize = 20 * 1000;